sdomanskyi/DigitalCellSorter/README.md

 	git clone https://github.com/sdomanskyi/DigitalCellSorter

+After cloning the package can also be installed from the cloned directory by:

+	python setup.py install

 To install ```fftw``` from the ```conda-forge``` channel add ```conda-forge``` to your channels.
 Once the conda-forge channel has been enabled, ```fftw``` can be installed as follows: